 Certification is effective for a period of five years.
 In order to recertify, candidates must meet and submit recertification requirements prior to Dec.
-31 of the fifth year of previous certification/recertification.
+31 at 11:59 pm EST of the fifth year of previous certification/recertification.
 For example, if certified in September 2012, recertification must be accomplished prior to Dec.
 31, 2017.

 Keep in mind that your recertification fee must be posted to your record prior to submitting your recertification application.
 Payments made online are batched and posted on the next business day, so plan accordingly.
 If you are not sure of your recertification year, please refer to your original notification letter, last recertification letter, email reminder notices sent from IAEM headquarters beginning 18 months prior to deadline, or call IAEM Headquarters.
 We suggest you do not wait until the last minute to submit your recertification application.
 It is the candidate's responsibility to keep IAEM apprised of current contact information (including email address) to ensure that you continue to receive information related to your certification designation and/or any changes to the certification requirements.